thibaultduponchelle/action-upload-to-cpan/README.md

 # Upload to CPAN github action
+**WARNING**: This github action is very young, use at your own risks :grinning:

 This action upload your distribution to CPAN

 It requires that you generated the dist to have a `My-Distribution-0.01.tar.gz` lying around :grinning: